This post was originally published on December 03, 2020, and has since been updated for relevancy and accuracy.

 3. Fake Shipping Notifications

 The Better Business Bureau recently distributed an alert to warn individuals about package delivery scams and phony shipping email notifications aiming to harvest personal information.
-In this scam, shoppers may receive an email notification from a mail courier or parcel delivery service saying that they were unable to deliver a package to your home, convincing you to take immediate action.
+In this scam, shoppers may receive an email notification from a mail courier or parcel delivery service asking you to reschedule a delivery.
+Even though these messages look legitimate, they contain malicious links that will download malware when clicked to access personal information.

 Since these scams seem legitimate and often create a sense of urgency, it is important to take the time to confirm that the email address of the sender is authentic.
 To validate a domain name, make sure there are no typos or misspellings in the email address and perform a quick online search of the domain name and company.

-If you’re still unsure, contact the service provider directly via phone or visit a store in person.
+If you’re still unsure, contact the service provider directly via phone using a trusted number or visit a store in person.

 4. Fake Customer Surveys